Board of Examiners

 - Issuing certificates/diplomas

 Requests to the Board of Examiners must be submitted in writing.
-You can send your letter to the Board of Examiners by e-mail attachment to firstname.lastname@example.org or by post (see contact details on the right).
+You can send your letter to the Board of Examiners by e-mail attachment to firstname.lastname@example.org.

 Any letter sent to the Board of Examiners must contain at least: